erdogant/clustimage/docs/source/Feature Extraction.rst

 There are two metric where EXIF metadata is used for clustering:

-    * 'latlon': Use photo exif data to cluster photos on lon/lat coordinates
+    * 'latlon': Cluster files on lon/lat coordinates.
-    * 'datetime': Use photo exif data to cluster photos on datetime
+    * 'datetime': Cluster files on date/time.

 Each approach can be tuned by a few parameters that can be set using ``params_exif``.